 “The Aysgarth Riser Recliner moves smoothly and reasonably quickly into different positions.
 When used to help you into a standing position, it rises quite high, which helps users get out of the chair with minimal effort.”

-“Achieving the top score in the 2018 Review, the HSL Aysgarth Riser Recliner chair is at the higher end of the price bracket for some of the chairs we’ve tested, but it’s worth it.
+“Achieving the top score, the HSL Aysgarth Riser Recliner chair is at the higher end of the price bracket for some of the chairs we’ve tested, but it’s worth it.
 It’s comfortable, supportive and easy to use.”

 “Almost all our panel of users who tried this chair felt comfortable in both the upright and reclined positions, with one saying the lumbar cushion is very comfortable, while another saying the neck support is also very good.”